jhuessy616/Zorkington/notes.md

     //     commands[command](target);
     // }

-     // TODO that item isn't in this room if we want a different message
+     // item isn't in this room if we want a different message
       // else if (!(roomLookUp[currentLocation].includes(target))){
       //   console.log("That item isn't in this room.")
-      //
+      //  completed

       // ! ------------------------If Player Just hits enter need a target. else if (commandWords.movement.includes(command) && target == command) {
       console.log("Please specify what room you would like to enter.")
-      }
+      } completed